binocarlos/smesh/README.md

 This can be used on other servers in the data center that will be part of the smesh network but will not do the heavy lifting.

+## notes

+smesh will create a data folder `/var/lib/smesh/consul` which is a persistent folder that contains consul data

 ## license

 MIT